Sold off by parents at 13, Neetu grapples odds to win third National Games medal | www.lokmattimes.com

 The yoga coach referred her to a wrestling coach Ziley Singh, who cited MC Mary Kom's inspiring story to motivate Neetu's dreams of pursuing sports.
 But Neetu found little support from her husband when she expressed her wish.

-“Initially my husband discouraged my plans of taking up sport, and called it a crazy idea.
-I always understood life won’t be smooth and easy unless you take up challenges, and I did not want my boys to undergo the same hardships so early in their lives,” she said.
+"Initially, my husband discouraged my plans to take up sports and called it a crazy idea.
+I always understood life won't be smooth and easy unless you take up challenges, and I did not want my boys to undergo the same hardships so early in their lives," she said.

-“And since I had only studied till the seventh standard, I knew I won’t qualify for any job based on my academic qualification.
-And thankfully my husband agreed to support me after some coaxing, but on one condition that I would finish my training before the other members of the family and the village woke up,” she added.
+"And since I had only studied till the seventh standard, I knew I won't qualify for any job based on my academic qualifications.
+And thankfully, my husband agreed to support me after some coaxing, but on one condition that I would finish my training before the other members of the family and the village woke up," she added.

-“I would start jogging around 10kms at around 3:30 in the morning and by the time I returned home, I would get myself engaged in the daily chores,” she said.
+"I would start jogging around 10 kilometers at around 3:30 in the morning, and by the time I returned home, I would get myself engaged in the daily chores," she said.

 As far as her family is concerned, her sons are now based in Karnal and Rohtak, and one of them is pursuing javelin.
 Serving as a constable with the SSB, Neetu has her eyes pinned on the upcoming trials for the Paris Olympics!